sebastienserre/connect-your-nuki-smartlock/readme.txt

 Official doc to get it: https://developer.nuki.io/page/nuki-web-api-1-4/3#heading--api-tokens

 = Does this plugin developed by Nuki ? =
-No, I\'m an independent WordPress developer, owning a Nuki Smartlock 3.0 Pro.
+No, I'm an independent WordPress developer, owning a Nuki Smartlock 3.0 Pro.

+= I've an idea to improve this plugin ? =
+Great! share your idea at our [Ideas page](https://nuki-smartlock-for-wp.com/ideas)

 == Screenshots ==